| | | | |

 A serving bowl with bucatini all'Amatriciana topped with grated pecorino Romano and extra guanciale.

-My version of the classic dish includes finely chopped shallots, grated garlic, and a splash of white wine (optional but highly recommended), for a bright sauce with layers of bright flavor.
-A dash of red pepper flakes brings just the right amount of warmth, while finely grated Pecorino Romano cheese ties everything together with its salty, nutty essence.
-Unlike other Roman pasta dishes like Carbonara or Cacio e Pepe, which rely on a creamy texture, Bucatini all’Amatriciana thrives on its bold, tomato-based sauce that clings to the pasta beautifully.
+My version of the dish includes finely chopped shallots, grated garlic, and a splash of white wine (optional but highly recommended), for a bright sauce with layers of bright flavor.
+A dash of red pepper flakes adds warmth, while finely grated Pecorino Romano cheese ties everything together with its salty, nutty essence.
+Unlike other Roman pasta dishes like Carbonara or Cacio e Pepe, which rely on a creamy sauce, Bucatini all’Amatriciana is finished with a bold, tomato-based sauce.

 What You’ll Like About This Recipe